 Jersey and the other Channel Islands were occupied by German forces for 5 years during World War II.

 They were only part of the British Isles to suffer occupation.
 The occupation ended on 9 May 1945 with the arrival of HMS Beagle to accept the surrender of the occupying forces.

 Liberation Day is an important date in the Jersey calendar and is a celebrated event every year to remember the island history and is a public holiday if it falls on a weekday.

-	There are two parades, one during the day and the Moonlight Parade is on the Friday night.
+There are 2 parades, 1 during the day and the Moonlight Parade is on the Friday night.
 Both feature floral floats however the moonlight parade floats are fully illuminated and finish with a firework display.

 Accompanying the parade is a travelling funfair.

 You'll also be able to see the Red Arrows and other impressive aircraft during our

 All events are well advertised on relevant websites, social media and on posters and banners displayed around the island.
 Find out more about the current events in Jersey.

 Jersey’s unique history can be found across the island.

 Major historical sites dating back hundreds of years, are open for you to visit: